 Putting our guidance into practice benefits patients and carers, healthcare professionals and organisations.

-- Receive care in line with the best available evidence of clinical and cost-effectiveness.
+- Receive care that is based on the best available clinical evidence.

-- Enable people to be accountable for their care, knowing how they will be cared for in a consistent evidence-based way, thus building patients’ confidence in NHS and social care services.
+- Be accountable for their care, and know they will be cared for in a consistently evidence-based way.

 - Improve their own health and prevent disease.